 In the not so distant future, platforms like YouTube and Facebook can slowly start identifying such users using machine learning and start penalizing them.

 Impress your audience at first sight.
 Use the right color palette, but also make sure it doesn’t end up too gaudy and bright.
-You can use some image editing tools like Pixlr to enhance the colors by editing the image’s saturation and by using hue filters.
+You can use some image editing tools like Pixlr or Colorcinch to enhance the colors by editing the image’s saturation and by using hue filters.

 Tubular Insights claim that something as simple as sharpening the edges can have also a subliminal effect on your thumbnail!

 This usually makes people click your video because it makes them feel more connected.
 Once that connection is made, viewers are more likely to watch the entire video.

 If possible, use a close-up shot because it helps the image stand out, irrespective of the device it is being viewed on.
 Look at the views on these BuzzFeed videos: